A Guide to Classical Guitar Thumb Technique

 At What Angle Do I Play My Right Thumb?

-When playing finger patterns (aka arpeggios), we organize the hand around the fingers.
-The thumb position is determined by the finger position.
+When playing finger patterns (AKA arpeggios), we organize the hand around the fingers.
+The guitar thumb position is determined by the finger position.

-We first focus on the fingers.
-We choose the form, position and movement of the fingers for the best tone and efficiency.
-From that position, we ask the thumb to get the job done the best it can.
+First, we focus on the fingers.
+We choose the body posture, form, position, and movement of the fingers for the best tone and efficiency.
+From that position, we ask the thumb to get the job done as best as it can.

 However, sometimes the music calls for a prominent melody in the bass.
-For bass melodies we may choose to optimize our thumb position for the best tone, volume or speed, but this is not typically the case.
-Asturias (Leyenda) is one example of a dominant bass melody.
+For bass melodies, we may choose to optimize our classical guitar thumb position for the best tone, volume, or speed.
+It’s important to note that these instances are the minority (Asturias-Leyenda is one example of a bass melody).

 How Much Should I Practice the Right Thumb

-Most guitarists will benefit more from practicing the fingers than the thumb.
-Most music uses the fingers more than the thumb.
-And the fingers most often play the melody (which demands a good tone quality).
+Most guitar players will benefit more from practicing the fingers than the thumb.
+A lot of music uses the fingers more than the thumb anyway.
+Additionally, the fingers most often play the melody (which demands a good tone quality).

-But most guitarists will benefit most from spending their time on common picking patterns (aka arpeggios) and I&M alternation (for melodic playing and scale passages).
+However, the majority of guitar players will benefit the most from spending their time on common picking patterns (AKA arpeggios) and I&M alternation (for melodic guitar playing and scale passages).

-That said, if a piece of music demands quick thumb movements, we can give more time to the thumb.
+That said, if a piece of music demands quick thumb movements, you can give more time to the thumb.

-Depending on what the fingers and the music are doing, the thumb may be nearer the top or the bottom of the guitar neck.
-It can go wherever gives the best efficiency, support and comfort, given the task at hand.
+Depending on what the fingers and the music are doing, the fretting hand thumb placement may be nearer the top or the bottom of the guitar neck.
+It can go wherever it will give the best efficiency, support, and comfort, given the task at hand.

 Note: When we play the lower-sounding strings, the tip joint may wrap over the curve of the neck a bit.
-This is a passive movement, and does not count as “bending the tip joint,” so long as we don’t actively pull in the tip.
+This is a passive movement and does not count as “bending the tip joint,” as long as you don’t actively pull in the tip.

 Left Thumb Position and the Angle of the Guitar Neck

-The position of the left thumb depends on the angle of the guitar neck.
+Correct left thumb placement depends on the angle of the guitar neck.
 When we elevate the guitar neck, using a guitar support or footstool, we can keep the thumb behind the fingers.
-This gives the left-hand fingers the largest range of movement.
+This gives the left-hand fingers the largest range of movement across the guitar neck.

 When we keep the guitar neck parallel to the floor (guitar on right knee, folk-style), we limit the left-hand movements.
 The thumb tends to point out, instead of staying behind the fingers.
 This limits the fingers’ range of movement.

-So the point of raising the guitar neck is to increase stretch and agility in the left hand.
-(Though as a bonus, a raised neck helps the right hand as well!)
+So the point of raising the guitar neck is to increase finger strength, stretch and agility in the left hand.
+It’s an overall better position, and gives our left hand fingers the best leverage for guitar playing.
+As an added bonus, a raised neck helps the right hand as well!

 Try This Experiment Now: